NASA-Openscapes/2023-nasa-champions/README.md

 ## Coworking times (optional)

 Coworking sessions are where we work at the same time together.
 Sometimes, this means quiet work with check-ins to break up focused work and get feedback, and sometimes this involves asking questions and screensharing to learn and problem solve.
-Coworking for 1 hour in the weeks between Cohort Calls - day and times tbd.
+Coworking in the weeks between Cohort Calls - May 11, 25, June 8.
+10-11:30 PT - alternating Thursdays.

 ## Participating teams